The American Migraine Foundation estimates that more than 36 million Americans get them, women 3 times more often than men.

 There is no cure for migraine headaches.
 But many drugs can treat or even prevent some of them.
-You can also get them less often when you avoid triggers that cause them, such as drinking red wine or getting too little sleep.
+You can also get them less often when you avoid triggers that cause them.
+Some common triggers include drinking red wine and or getting too little sleep.

 - Pain relief.
 Over-the-counter (OTC) drugs often work well for some people.
 The main ingredients are acetaminophen, aspirin, caffeine, and ibuprofen.
+Never give aspirin to anyone under the age of 19 because of the risk of Reye’s syndrome.
 Be careful when you take OTC pain meds because sometimes they can add to a headache.
 If you use them too much, you can get rebound headaches or become dependent on them.
 If you take any OTC pain relievers more than two days a week, it's time to see your doctor.
 She can suggest prescription meds that may be more effective.

 - Nausea medicine.
-Your doctor can prescribe medication if you get nausea your migraine.
+Your doctor can prescribe medication if you get nausea with your migraine.

 - Biofeedback .
 This technique helps people learn to recognize stressful situations that may trigger a migraine.
 If the headache begins slowly, many people can use biofeedback to stop the attack before it becomes full blown.

-- Magnetic stimulation.
+- Transcranial magnetic stimulation.
 A transcranial magnetic stimulator (TMS) is a device that goes on the back of the head at the start of a migraine with aura.
-It sends a pulse of magnetic energy to part of the brain, which may stop or reduce pain.
+Called called SpringTMS or eNeura sTMS, it sends a pulse of magnetic energy to part of the brain, which may stop or reduce pain.
 The device was recently approved for daily use as a preventive tool.

 Can Migraine Be Prevented?